sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_2_public_embedding/embedding_2_public_embedding.md

 ## Overview
 Duration: 5

-This QuickStart introduces you to Sigma Public Embedding and demonstrates how to embed Sigma content in a public website.
-This QuickStart assumes you have already taken the QuickStart [Embedding 1: Prerequisites](https://quickstarts.sigmacomputing.com/guide/embedding_1_prerequisites/index.html?index=..%2F..index#0) so that you have a sample environment to complete the tasks in this QuickStart.
+This QuickStart introduces you to Sigma Public embedding and demonstrates how to embed Sigma content in a public (no user security) website.

+This QuickStart assumes you have already taken the [QuickStart: Embedding 1: Prerequisites](https://quickstarts.sigmacomputing.com/guide/embedding_1_prerequisites/index.html?index=..%2F..index#0) so that you have a sample environment to complete the tasks in this QuickStart.

-Public Embedding allows you to present content outside of Sigma in a controlled manner for public consumption.
-This is a good option if you want to display an embed on a public facing website.
+Public embedding allows you to present content outside of Sigma, in a controlled manner for public consumption.

+This is a good option if you want to display an embed on a public facing website (for example).

 Access to a public embed will not allow someone to access your data deeper in Sigma without a Sigma account for your organization and proper permissions.

-There is support for Workbook, Page or single Viz embeds.
+There is support for embedding a Sigma workbook, page or single element.

  ### Target Audience
 Semi-technical users who will be aiding in the planning or implementation of Sigma with Embedding.
 No SQL or technical data skills are needed to do this QuickStart.
 It does assume some common computer skills like installing software, using Terminal, navigating folders and copy/paste operations.